HorchLab/DLC-guide-for-Bowdoin-College/README.md

 ```

   - We can now extract frames:
-    - this may take a few moments, but you should see the frames being counted
+    - This may take a few moments, but you should see the frames being counted
+    - You will primarily use 'automatic' and 'kmeans' as the parameters, but these are default, so you don't always have to fill them in

 ```python
 In [4] deeplabcut.extract_frames(config_path, 'automatic/manual', 'uniform/kmeans')